Easy Mango Bango Recipe So Yum!

 Do I have to use three kinds of milk?

-It tastes the best, so I would say yes if you can access these ingredients.
+It tastes the best, gives depth of flavor, and makes it an elevated Filipino dessert drink, so I would say yes if you can access these ingredients.

 How long does mango bango last?

 Serve very chilled, over ice.
-Store leftovers only for a day or two.
+Store leftovers only for a day or two maximum.

 glass of cold mango bango dessert with nata de coco